Home › Blog › How to Create User Documentation – Importance & Types

 • Due date of the project

 This plan is not set in stone.
-The reason you should create a plan is to get a direction to put in the effort.
-You can always tweak the plan to incorporate changes as your project progresses.
+You should create a plan to get a direction to put in the effort.
+You can always tweak the strategy to incorporate changes as your project progresses.

-Next, you should bring on board a capable team consisting of subject matter experts, product developers, project managers, and other stakeholders who can offer their rich insights and expertise.
+Next, you should bring a capable team of subject matter experts, product developers, project managers, and other stakeholders who can offer their rich insights and expertise.

 Give your team a unified platform to share their knowledge and work collectively towards building meaningful articles.